What do you think of when someone uses the word, “Plakkopytrixophylisperambulantiobatrix”?

 For Chesterton (who is the only person I know to have used the word – well, other than Peter Floriani), the word refers to a twenty minute holiday from writing fiction.
 It is the title of a poem in the book The Coloured Lands, a totally delightful collection of essays, sketches, poems, short stories, and some indescribable stuff from Chesterton, most of which were written for fun rather than for work.
 It was compiled by Maisie Ward just after Chesterton’s death.
 As she says in her introduction, “In this book we go for a holiday with Chesterton.”
 We are his guest as he takes us on a journey that includes excursions into the past, into Elfland, and even half hours in Hades.

 The title story is a fairy tale that Chesterton made for one of his toy theatre productions, and is illustrated by his cut-out characters.
 Another illustrated fairy tale is “The Disadvantage of Having Two Heads” which he wrote for a little girl, giving it away without another thought.
 Fortunately Beryl Blanche Delaforce preserved it for posterity.
 There are several ballades and poems, including an ode to dissection in “The Joys of Science.”
-Interspersed between the stories and poems are wonderfully comic sketches of historical characters (“Immortal Idiots”) and caricatures of Chesterton by Chesterton, such “As I Would Like to Be” set against “As I Am.”
+Interspersed between the stories and poems are wonderfully comic sketches of historical characters (“Immortal Idiots”) and caricatures of Chesterton by Chesterton, such as “As I Would Like to Be” set against “As I Am.”
 We even seeing him interviewing Shakespeare and being scolded by Queen Victoria.

 The essay “On Household Gods and Goblins” is a stunner and contains the unforgettable line: “For children are innocent and love justice; while most of us are wicked and naturally prefer mercy.”